 - If you are a line manager ensure you are alert to any changes in behaviour of those you manage.

 - As an employee ensure you are familiar with policies such as dignity at work.
-If you are unable to approach your immediate superior contact Human Resources, another senior member of staff or your Equality and Diversity Lead.
+If you are unable to approach your immediate superior contact external helplines.

-- If as a line manager an employee tells you about an incident of bullying or harassment you are obliged to take it seriously, listen and look into it.
+- If as a line manager an employee tells you about an incident of bullying or harassment you are obliged to be respectful and take it seriously, listen and look into it.
 Ensure you provide the employee with the psychological support they need.
 Make sure you are aware of what your responsibilities as a manager are.
-If you are not, then ask Human Resources or your Equality and Diversity Lead for advice.

 - After a report of bullying and harassment in the workplace ensure you run training and refresher sessions for all members of your team to reassure people that the organisation takes the issue seriously and to embed responsibility for behaviour with whole teams.
 Regular training also provides you with the opportunity to see if there are deeper, underlying toxic behaviours that need to be addressed.